jjasghar/chef-book/part2/07-vagrant-provisioning-vs-local-chef-solo.md

   end
 end
 ```
-If you noticed I commented out the `:shell` provisioning and added the `chef_solo` provisioner.
-Write quit out of this, and run `vagrant halt` then `vagrant up` and if needed `vagrant provision` and you should see something like this:
+Notice I commented out the `:shell` provisioning and added the `chef_solo` provisioner.
+Save this, exit the editor, and run `vagrant halt` then `vagrant up` and if needed `vagrant provision` and you should see something like this:
 ```bash
 [~/vagrant/chef-book] % vagrant up
 Bringing machine 'default' up with 'virtualbox' provider...